Phishing Attack Prevention — How to Spot, What Should Do❓

 No business, small or large, is impervious to phishing attacks.
-Some of the largest-scale attacks have been on renowned multi-million dollar corporations.
+In fact, some of the largest-scale attacks have been on renowned multi-million dollar corporations.

 Fortunately, there is a light at the end of the tunnel.
 It is possible to defend against phishing and mitigate the risks that are associated with it.
 With the right approach, businesses can detect phishing attempts early on, isolate suspicious emails, and alert recipients before they fall victim to the ploy.